Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Introduction

-\emph{Plan of this paper.} In section \ref{sec:non_rel_general} we introduce the notion of non-relativistic string theory based on a general Newton-Cartan geometry, although in some points our discussion will be closely referring to the case of AdS$_5\times$S$^5$.
-In this section we also discuss what happens when one takes different sets of coordinates for the initial relativistic theory and then extract the Newton-Cartan data.
-In section \ref{sec:lighcone} we fix uniform light-cone gauge for the bosonic sector of non-relativistic AdS$_5\times$S$^5$ string theory, and we show that the action expands around the free scalars action in Mink$_2$ in the large string tension and radius limits.
-In section \ref{sec:finiteR} we discuss limitations of applying our procedure when the large radius assumption is removed.
-This paper ends with several appendices.
-In Appendix \ref{Appx_NCdata} we define the algebra contraction, the sets of coordinates relevant in this paper (Cartesian, polar and GGK) and we write down the Newton-Cartan data for all of them.
+This article is organised as follows.
+In section \ref{sec:non_rel_general} we introduce the notion of non-relativistic string theory based on a general String Newton-Cartan geometry.
+The idea of the derivation may be regarded as quite general, although in some points our discussion will be closely referring to the case of AdS$_5\times$S$^5$.
+In this section, we also discuss what happens when one takes different sets of coordinates for the initial relativistic theory, and we shall discuss that in general one lands on theories with different String Newton-Cartan data.
+In section \ref{sec:lighcone} we fix uniform light-cone gauge for the bosonic sector of non-relativistic AdS$_5\times$S$^5$ string theory, and we show that the action expands in large string tension and large AdS$_5$ radius around the twisted periodic BMN-like vacuum as a free fields action in Mink$_2$.
+In section \ref{sec:conclusions} we will summarise our results and give future prospects.
+This article closes with two appendices.
+In Appendix \ref{Appx_NCdata} we define the algebra contraction, the sets of coordinates relevant in this article (Cartesian, polar and GGK) and we write down the String Newton-Cartan data for all of them.
 In Appendix \ref{Appx_Cubic_Quartic} we list the cubic and quartic interactions obtained from the expansion of the action in the large string tension and radius limits.
-In Appendix \ref{Appx_Exp_finiteR} we fix the light-cone gauge with different winding assumptions and at finite radius, and we provide the action at leading order in the large string tension limit.